Links on SoundGuys may earn us a commission. Learn more.

 How does the HyperX Cloud Core sound?

 The biggest issue with the frequency response lies in the mid-to-high end, around 4500Hz.
 Some parts of speech and high instrument details tend to sit in this range, and this is where the frequency response deviates the most from our target curve.
-The misshapen response around 4500Hz impacts the sound of the headset more than the graph might indicate, though overall it’s still fairly enjoyable for both gaming and music.
+The misshapen response around 4500Hz impacts the headset’s sound more than the graph might indicate, though overall, it’s still fairly enjoyable for both gaming and music.